Explainable AI for computational pathology identifies model limitations and tissue biomarkers

 \subsection{HIPPO: Histopathology Interventions of Patches for Predictive Outcomes}

-HIPPO is a specimen-level perturbation toolkit that explains weakly-supervised models in computational pathology (Fig. \ref{fig:hippo-schematic}a).
-The fundamental goal of HIPPO is to explore counterfactual (i.e., ``what if'') scenarios that are infeasible to realize in actual tissue samples.
-For instance, it would be impractical to directly manipulate the tumor microenvironment of a tissue specimen to understand its effect on a prognostic model.
-Instead, we can digitally modify a WSI that simulates this intervention.
-HIPPO enables in silico interventions through the occlusion or inclusion of single or multiple patches, utilizing the resulting ABMIL model predictions as counterfactual outcomes.
-HIPPO provides quantitative insights into how specific tissue alterations impact pathological assessments through the lens of the AI model.
-These assessments can include but are not limited to, patient prognosis, treatment response prediction, metastasis detection, inference of spatial transcriptomics, gene mutation detection, and microsatellite instability identification.
-Applying HIPPO to ABMIL models enables researchers, regulators, and clinicians to elucidate model behavior and assess the reliability of model outputs in high-risk clinical contexts.
+\rebuttal{HIPPO is a specimen-level perturbation framework that explains permutation-invariant MIL models in computational pathology (Fig. \ref{fig:hippo-schematic}a).
+The primary goal of HIPPO is to explore counterfactual scenarios (e.g., ``how would the model’s output change if the tumor microenvironment within a WSI were altered?'').} \rebuttal{Without relying on synthetic image generation, HIPPO performs such interventions through the exclusion or inclusion of single or multiple patches, leveraging the permutation-invariant structure of MIL models (Fig. \ref{fig:hippo-schematic}b).
+The resulting changes in model predictions can then be interpreted as counterfactual outcomes.
+Through this process, HIPPO provides quantitative insights into how specific tissue subregions might impact pathological assessments of the AI model.
+These assessments can include but are not limited to patient prognosis, treatment response prediction, metastasis detection, inference of spatial transcriptomics, gene mutation detection, and microsatellite instability identification.
+Applying HIPPO to pathology models enables researchers, regulators, and clinicians to elucidate model behavior and to better understand the relationship between patch-level tissue characteristics and model outputs.}